Shopify/polaris/polaris.shopify.com/content/tools/stylelint-polaris/rules/depth-function-disallowed-list.md

 ---
 title: depth/function-disallowed-list
-description: Disallows use of built-in and legacy shadow functions
+description: Disallows use of built-in and legacy shadow functions.
 keywords:
   - stylelint
   - depth